MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ## Differences between Dynamics 365 and Salesforce

-the Sales app works a little differently depending on which CRM you use.
+The Sales app works a little differently depending on which CRM you use.
 The differences are described in the following sections.

 ### When you save activities to Dynamics 365